Medication Rules & Guidelines (updated 5/3/17)

 - Maintenance inhalers must be checked in with the Camp Medic.

-- A rescue inhaler must be checked in with the Camp Medic unless the camper’s doctor requires him/her to keep it on his/her person at all times.
-The camper is responsible for his/her own rescue inhaler and may only give it to his/her sponsor to hold (not a fellow student camper).
+- Medications needed for immediate use for life-threatening conditions (i.e. rescue inhalers and EpiPens) must be checked in with the Camp Medic unless the camper’s doctor requires him/her to keep it on his/her person at all times.
+The camper must have a written statement of medical necessity from the prescribing doctor for the camper to carry it.
+The camper is responsible for his/her own medication and may only give it to his/her sponsor to hold (not a fellow student camper).

 - Medical Forms/Releases must accurately reflect the medication(s) turned in at camp.